Capstone-Group-3-Middleman/Middleman-API/README.md

 ## 📑 API Testing- Middleman

 <p align="justify">This project was created to complete a Capstone project in the Batch 11 Quality Assurance class at the Alterra Academy Immersive Program.
-At this project, we perform an API Automation Testing for 10 resources or end points (Auth, Class, Schedule, Transaction, Mentor, Review, Chat, Student, Instrument, Genre).</p>
+At this project, we perform an API Automation Testing for 8 resources or end points (Authentication, Users, Admin_Product, Carts, Inoutbounds, Inventories, Orders).</p>

 ## 📓 Testing Documentation
 [Test Case API](https://docs.google.com/spreadsheets/d/15vAlKOratoFm_b7SgAjNHDpqaYuoZuMlsEd0fIakkxI/edit#gid=0)